 \section{Examples}

-The classical theory of parabolic equations can only deal with the case of bounded drift and diffusion coefficients.
-Here we show that how our theory can be applied to diffusion processes with unbounded drift or diffusion coefficients.
+The classical theory of parabolic equations can only deal with the case of bounded drift and diffusion matrix.
+Here we show how our theory can be applied to diffusion processes with unbounded drift or diffusion coefficients.